Sánchez de Ortigosa House

-The Sánchez de Ortigosa House is located at 60 St. George Street, St. Augustine, Florida.
+The Sánchez de Ortigosa House is located at 60 St. George Street, St. Augustine, Florida, United States.
 It is a reconstruction of a home dating from the First Spanish Period (1565-1763) that stood on this site.

 History

 The Sánchez de Ortigosa House shows up on city maps in 1763 and 1765 as being a stone building belonging to José Sánchez de Ortigosa.
 Sánchez de Ortigosa was from Ronda, Spain.
 He married a local woman, Juana Theodora Pérez, with whom he had nine children.
 He was a privateer.

 By 1788, during Florida's British Period (1763-1783), the stone house had been razed and a wooden house stood in its place.
 Restoration Commission Director Earle Newton stated that First Spanish Period homes did not last because the English tended to tear them down for use of the building materials and replace them with wooden structures.

 Restoration

 The St. Augustine Historic Restoration and Preservation Commission (later the Historic St. Augustine Preservation Board) completed a reconstruction of the Sánchez de Ortigosa house in 1966.
 It was built as a one-story pink house on the corners of St. George Street and Cuna Street.
 The roof was built of tile and cement.

 Additional funding for this reconstruction was donated by Edward Ball of Jacksonville.